k10sj02/covid-tracking-project-sql/README.md

 SQL Queries:
-This directory contains SQL scripts used to query the dataset and extract insights. vaccination_analysis.sql: SQL queries analyzing vaccination trends. death_analysis.sql: SQL queries examining COVID-19 mortality rates. data_preparation.sql: SQL scripts for data cleaning and preparation.
+This directory contains SQL scripts used to query the dataset and extract insights. covid_data_analysis.sql: SQL queries analyzing COVID-19 vaccination and mortality trends. add-csv-to-sql-workbench.ipynb: This syntax loads data from CSV files into Pandas dataframes, converts date columns to datetime format, and writes the data into corresponding tables within a MySQL database named covid-tracking, utilizing SQLAlchemy for the connection.

 ### Getting Started
 To run the SQL queries and reproduce the analysis: